-- History lists shortcuts to recently used drawings. - ♦ My Documents lists drawings and folders in the My Documents folder.
+- History lists shortcuts to recently used drawings. - My Documents (Windows XP) or Documents (Windows Vista) lists drawings and folders in the My Documents or Documents folder.
 Some people store files in this folder.
-(Your system may call this the Personal folder.)

-- ◆ Favorites lists files and folders in the C:\Documents and Settings\[login name]\ Favorites folder.
-(This is the location in Windows XP; it may be different on your computer.)
+(Windows 2000 may call this the Personal folder.) - Favorites lists files and folders in the Favorites folder.
 You may have an Autodesk subfolder; if so, double-click the Autodesk subfolder to save a drawing there.
 Usually, this folder contains only shortcuts to files saved elsewhere.
-To put a shortcut to an already saved drawing in Favorites, choose File ⇒ Save As and click the Tools drop-down list; then click Add to Favorites.
-You can later open the file from the Favorites folder. - ◆ Desktop shows drawings on your desktop.
-Some of the Windows icons also appear on this list. - FTP switches you to the FTP locations folder, where you can find an FTP location that you have set up, as explained in the following discussion of the Tools drop-down list. - Buzzsaw sends you to www.buzzsaw.com, the Autodesk business-to-business portal for the building design and construction industry.
+To put a shortcut to an already saved drawing in Favorites, choose File Save As and click the Tools drop-down list; then click Add to Favorites.
+You can later open the file from the Favorites folder. - Desktop shows drawings on your desktop. - FTP switches you to the FTP locations folder, where you can find an FTP location that you have set up, as explained in the following discussion of the Tools drop-down list. - Buzzsaw sends you to www.buzzsaw.com, the Autodesk business-to-business portal for the building design and construction industry.
 You can set up a new account or access existing projects.